 Canned soups are a quick, budget-friendly lunch when there is no time to cook, but they can often be salty, bland, or just boring.
 Adding just an ingredient or two from your own pantry or fridge can turn a ho-hum canned soup into a satisfying meal.
 Here are our 10 favorite additions:

-A little acid from lemon juice, vinegar, crème fraîche or pickles brighten up even the dullest soup
+• 2 Acid: A little acid from lemon juice, vinegar, crème fraîche or pickles brighten up even the dullest soup.

-• 10 Bread: Go simple with a few crunchy croutons or all the way with a cheesy, toasted-bread top
+• 10 Bread: Go simple with a few crunchy croutons or all the way with a cheesy, toasted-bread top.

 How do you dress up canned soup?

 Related: Campbell's Cream of Mushroom Soup: As Bad (or As Good) As We Remember?

 (Image: Sara-Kate Gillingham-Ryan)